vogelhubersimon/Tiny-Pixel-Processor/docs/info.md

 ## How to test

 The default configuration includes a simple program that generates a procedural pattern.
-So you can plug a VGA monitor into the tiny-vga board and see the output from the processor.
+You can plug a VGA monitor into the tiny-vga board and see the output from the processor.

-If you want to upload your own programm, you can use the `flash_gui.py` script in the `flasher` folder.
-This program allows you to parse your assembly code and upload it via COM-port (USB to UART converter is needed) to the processor.
+If you want to program the ASIC, you can use the `flash_gui.py` script in the `flash` folder.
+This program allows you to parse your assembly code and upload it via COM port (USB to UART converter is needed) to the processor.

 The following python packages are needed to run the script:
 ```
 pip install customtkinter serial
 ```

-### Code Examples:
+### Code Examples

 Code examples can be found [here](../flash/DemoPrograms/).